 Wednesday, December 14, 2011

-I’m back in the Florida Keys on field work, kayaking and snorkelling for a marine polyclad called the tiger flatworm Maritigrella crozieri.
-It feeds on the ascidian tunicate or sea squirt, (Ecteinascidia turbinata) in the mangroves.
+I’m back in the Florida Keys on field work.
 Before the plane had even landed at Miami I saw a Loggerhead Shrike flying around some vegetation on the runway.
 Today I got great looks at Yellow-crowned Night Heron, Brown Pelican, Royal Tern, White-crowned Pigeon, White Ibis, Osprey, Belted Kingfisher, Red-bellied Woodpecker and Great White Heron.
 Unfortunately water and cameras don't mix (unless you have under-water housing) but here is photo from last time.

 Sunday, December 11, 2011

 A few months ago in London's China Town, I saw this sake (a type of rice wine) in a small market.
 I really bought it becauses of the attractive packaging which depicts the Japanese or Red-crowned Crane (Grus japonensis).
 The brand name Sawanotsuru translates as 'crane of the swamp' from Japanese mythology.
 I made these images in my home-made studio white box.